Developer Docs

 View Best for Returned shape

-minimal Fast routing and agent/tool gates that only need proceed, block, or review. decision_id, request_id, verdict, action, record_hash, receipt_hash, policy_bundle_hash when present, decision_confidence, signed receipt fields when configured, verify_url, decision_url, and replay_url.
+minimal Fast routing and agent/tool gates that only need proceed, block, or review. decision_id, request_id, verdict, application_verdict, reason_code, matched_rule_id, rulebook lineage, action, hashes, signed receipt fields when configured, verify_url, decision_url, and replay_url.

 standard Production integrations that store the record beside a CRM, billing, queue, or workflow action.
 Minimal fields plus evidence, policy fields, policy_bundle, action_binding, confidence details, input/output hashes, and creation timestamp.